crowja/fqutils/README.md

 ## LICENSE

-See the LICENSE file in the distribution Fqutils is distributed under the zlib/libpng license.
+See the LICENSE file in the distribution.
+Fqutils is distributed under the zlib/libpng license.

 ## COPYRIGHT

 Copyright 2012 by John A. Crow and the National Center for Genome Resources.
-All right reserved
+All rights reserved

 ## BUGS